 The parish council has promoted Rural Wheels in the Esk Parishes magazine.
+Action for the future:

 The parish council would like to know if anybody in the parish would be interested in setting up a car-sharing scheme.
 Details about Rural Wheels are given later in this document.